-The following table sets forth information with respect to the beneficial ownership of our shares as of March 31, 2015 by:
+The following table sets forth information with respect to the beneficial ownership of our shares as of March 31, 2016 by:

-- · each of our current directors and executive officers; and - each person known to us to own beneficially more than 5% of our shares.
+- each of our current directors and executive officers; and - each person known to us to own beneficially more than 5% of our shares.

-Percentage of beneficial ownership is based on 377,756,110 total outstanding ordinary shares as of the date of March 31, 2015, representing the sum of 280,869,740 Class A ordinary shares and 96,886,370 Class B ordinary shares of our company.
+Percentage of beneficial ownership is based on a total of 384,253,289 outstanding ordinary shares of our company as of the date of March 31, 2016, comprising (i) 287,366,919 Class A ordinary shares, excluding the 10,002,822 Class A ordinary shares issued to our depositary bank for bulk issuance of ADSs reserved for future issuances upon the exercise or vesting of awards granted under our share incentive plans, and (ii) 96,886,370 Class B ordinary shares.